By Jason Giles, CSCS, SFG2, SFL, USA Weightlifting Coach L2

 Yes, the Law of Thermodynamics still applies.
 The problem isn’t Energy in vs Energy out.
 If you expend more energy (work out, play ball, etc.) than you take in (eating or drinking) you will lose weight and vice versa.
 The problem is in relying on the Calorie as a way of measuring energy in the human system.

 So what’s the solution?
 Well, the fitness and diet industries are still working on that one.
 So is the Medical industry.
-But I’ll tell you what I think has worked for most people that have seen success.
-It’s not one specific diet, trend, or fad.
-No matter what you do, they all will work as long as you follow them consistently, and they are sustainable for you.
+I’ll tell you what I think has worked for most people that have seen success, and it’s not one specific diet, trend, or fad.
+No matter what you do, they all could work as long as you follow them consistently, and they are sustainable for you.
 Forget all that though!
 Start vesting in being mindful about how you fuel your body.
 Start considering the quality and value of the food you eat.
 If you want to lose weight, then you basically have to eat less and be physically active.
 How you do it is up to you.
 Perhaps I’ll write more on this in the future.
 Feel free to email or message me with comments, feedback, or questions.